dotlattice/LatticeObjectTree/README.md

 So what do we do to avoid that?
 When a reference to an object that is already in the tree is found, a different type of object node is created for it.
 There are two special things about this node:

-* The "ChildNodes" property is always an empty enumerable
+* The `ChildNodes` property is always an empty enumerable
-* The "OriginalNode" property is set to the first node that was created for the value
+* The `OriginalNode` property is set to the first node that was created for the value

-So because its "ChildNodes" property of the duplicate node will be empty, you won't get into an infinite loop if you try to iterate through the tree.
-And because the "OriginalNode" property is set, you can detect that this node is a duplicate and do any special handling you might need for a duplicate value.
+So because its `ChildNodes` property of the duplicate node will be empty, you won't get into an infinite loop if you try to iterate through the tree.
+And because the `OriginalNode` property is set, you can detect that this node is a duplicate and do any special handling you might need for a duplicate value.

 ## Extensibility